 |Age||10 billion years|

-How to find Andromeda Galaxy (location on sky)
+How to Find the Andromeda Galaxy (Location on Sky)

 The Andromeda Galaxy is located in the constellation Andromeda, close to Perseus and Cassiopeia.
 Finding it is quite easy as the M31 is visible by the naked eye (outside of the city).
 You can easily observe the Andromeda Galaxy using a pair of binoculars.